In this Article

 Along with a backache, body ache will also start bugging you.
 You will feel more tired with each passing day.
 As the uterus grows, the ligaments from the pelvic area to the abdomen are stretched and put under extreme pressure, which causes lower tummy pain.
 The pain might continue for a few hours, but you must consult a doctor if it lasts for long and is followed by contractions.

 3. Sleepless Nights

 Most of the ladies experience insomnia around this time of the pregnancy, the reasons being hormonal changes, frequent visits to the washroom at night, and heartburn or indigestion.
 Moreover, when the baby kicks and flutters in the middle of the night, it’s obvious you might not be able to have a good night sleep.
-Some tips to avoid insomnia is, to have your dinner 2-3 hours before bedtime and also be choosy on what you eat.
+Some tips to avoid insomnia are to have your dinner 2-3 hours before bedtime and also be careful about what you eat.
 Secondly, follow a bedtime ritual like a relaxing breathing yoga, reading, listening to music, a warm water bath, etc. Sleep on a comfortable bed and correct room temperature.

 4. Varicose Veins

 Varicose veins are more or less hereditary and caused because the veins have to push extra blood to your uterus to meet the nutritional requirements of the growing baby.
-The veins, which look swollen and purple in colour around your thighs and under the knee area are known as varicose veins.
+These veins, which look swollen and purple in colour around your thighs and under the knee area, are known as varicose veins.
 Exercise regularly and try to keep your feet up whenever possible.
 Also, wear comfortable innerwear and shoes.